DhanushJain/544_project/README.md

 **544 NLP project**
-The first phase involves develop- ing a story generation system using BART.
+The first phase involves developing a story generation system using BART.<br>
-In the second phase of the project, a sentiment analysis model will be deployed on the generated stories as well as the story titles separately to evaluate the emotions of the stories
+In the second phase of the project, a sentiment analysis model will be deployed on the generated stories as well as the story titles separately to evaluate the emotions of the stories<br>
 Here are the codes for story generation and sentiment analysis, each of them contain a readme on how to run the code.